oasci/pitt-biosc1540-2025s/content/lectures/04A/index.md

 By the end of this lecture, you should be able to:

-1. Explain the graph traversal and contig extraction process in genome assemblers.
-2. Understand key output files and quality metrics of genome assembly results.
-3. Define gene annotation and describe its key components.
+1. Define gene annotation and describe its key components.
-4. Outline the main computational methods used in gene prediction and annotation.
+2. Outline the main computational methods used in gene prediction and annotation.
-5. Analyze and interpret basic gene annotation data and outputs.
+3. Analyze and interpret basic gene annotation data and outputs.

 ## Supplementary material